Chart Color Schemes

 Household Composition

-Springfield Lakes features high concentrations of family households, with a fairly typical median household size
+Springfield Lakes features high concentrations of family households, with a higher-than-average median household size

 Family households constitute 83.3% of all households, including 46.3% couples with children, 20.6% couples without children, and 15.4% single parent families.
-Non-family households account for the remaining 16.7%, with lone person households making up 14.1% and group households comprising 2.7%.
-The median household size is 3.0 people, aligning with the Greater Brisbane average.
+Non-family households comprise the remaining 16.7%, with lone person households at 14.1% and group households at 2.7%.
+The median household size is 3.0 people, larger than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households